tobyscales/azure-scaffold/README.md

 ## TODO:
  * Add bastion host support
+ * Refactor RunNow logic using a .runnow value (collect true/false and deploy jobs for them)
  * Use KV to generate cert for VM authentication: https://www.rahulpnath.com/blog/manage-certificates-in-azure-key-vault/
  * Consider adding Function to pull UserObjectID: